testcontainers/testcontainers-go/docs/modules/postgres.md

 #### Image

-If you need to set a different Postgres Docker image, you can use `WithImage` with a valid Docker image for Postgres.
-E.g. `WithImage("docker.io/postgres:9.6")`.
+If you need to set a different Postgres Docker image, you can use `testcontainers.WithImage` with a valid Docker image for Postgres.
+E.g. `testcontainers.WithImage("docker.io/postgres:9.6")`.

 #### Initial Database